-Team will be assigned on a principle of "resource wealth distribution" during the first class period.
-The instructor will help the students to form the team based on their previous courses in spreadsheet, college statistics, background, and work experience.
+The instructor will help the students to form the team.
 These team project will apply the concepts and tools introduced in class to "Real-World" problems.
 The objective is to encourage creative thinking when approaching unstructured problems, and critical thinking in your analysis and recommendations.

-- You need to turn in just one solution per group under "Assignment" on Blackboard.
-NO LATE CASE ASSINGMENTS WILL BE ACCEPTED. - A single grade is assigned to each group. - Cases will be discussed in the class but solutions will not be distributed.
+- You need to turn in just one solution per group under "Assignment" on Canvas.
+NO LATE CASE ASSINGMENTS WILL BE ACCEPTED. - A single grade is assigned to each group, but individual project grade may be adjusted due to the peer evaluation.